AdobeDocs/experience-manager-cloud-service.ko-KR/help/forms/latest-innovations.md

 Adobe Experience Manager Forms as a Cloud Service offers a cloud-native, Platform as a Service (PaaS) solution for businesses to create, manage, publish, and update complex digital forms while integrating submitted data with back-end processes, business rules, and saving data in an external data store.
 The service is always current, always available, and always learning.

 You can use the service to create and rollout  interactive and engaging digital forms.
 For example, an organization is looking to digitize their customer enrollment journey.
 They have multiple data sources with existing customer data, they are looking to pre-populate forms, add e-sign their forms, and archive filled forms as PDF files.
-Besides, the organization has multiple print forms (PDF forms), they are also looking to convert all of their print forms to digital forms.
+Besides, the organization has multiple print forms (PDF forms), they are also looking to convert their print forms to digital forms.

 The organization can use [!DNL AEM Forms] as a Cloud Service to create digital forms, connect forms to existing data sources, integrate forms with [!DNL Adobe Sign] to add e-signatures to forms, and generate Document of Record (DoR) to archive filled forms as PDF files.
 The organization can also use the service to convert their existing PDF forms to digital forms.